-Defining features of intermodal transport include; a high level of systems integration, hardware standardization and stringent interfaces.
+Defining features of intermodal transport include; a high level of systems integration, hardware standardisation and stringent interfaces.
 Although these conditions enable intermodal’s greatest benefits they also serve to restrict innovation opportunities.

 The fundamental goal of freight movement efficiency, together with safety, environment and social impact, are all critical factors driving the growth of the intermodal transportation industry - though the challenges that are often faced are complex and multi-dimensional.